louisordonez/product-landing-page/README.md

 # product-landing-page
-This project is a web page application that showcases Apple Music.
+This project is a web application that showcases Apple Music.

 ## Tech Stack
 - HTML